 - Ernest Charles Anstey (b 1884 – an Anstey Hero and Canada Anstey Pioneer);

 - Oliver James Anstey (b 1886 married Ethel Mary Lord in 1908 in Axbridge, Somerset and they lived at Grove Farm (and/or Cliff Farm) Wapley, having children Gladys Mary Anstey (b 1909); John Henry Anstey (b 1910); Margaret Lloyd Anstey (b 1910); Ethel M. Anstey (b 1912); Dorothy K. Anstey (b 1914); Frances M. Anstey (b 1916); Blanch Anstey (b 1919); Norman J. Anstey (b 1923); and Brian H. Anstey (b 1924).
+In the 1911 Census the family were living at Grove Farm Wapley.
 Oliver was listed as next of kin for his brother Charles Lloyd Anstey Jnr.
 In 1928, Oliver, a poultry, dairy and pig farmer, was walking from Yate market towards his home in Watley when he was hit by a bus belonging to Bristol Tramway Company and killed, “leaving a widow and nine children” per the ‘Gloucester Journal‘ 22 December 1928 editon.
 The case against the bus company for negligence in February 1930 at the Civil Court of Bristol Assize was lost.
 Oliver James Anstey was buried in St Peter’s Churchyard, Wapley);

 - Charles Lloyd Anstey Junior (b 1890 with Kate – an Anstey Hero);

 - George Frederick Anstey (b 1895 with Sarah, died 1897);